Department of Computer Science

 This hands-on laboratory class allows students to get practical experience related to the cybersecurity threats, mitigations, and scenarios they have been introduced to in other courses.
 This includes classic buffer overflow and SQL injection style vulnerabilities, network monitoring, as well as Windows and Linux security configurations.
 6 hours of lab per week.

-1 credit Ethical, legal, social, and intellectual property issues; current research topics; and other issues of importance to the professional cybersecurity researcher.
-Graded P/F. Graded Pass/Fail.
+Ethical, legal, social, and intellectual property issues; current research topics; and other issues of importance to the professional cybersecurity researcher.
+Graded Pass/Fail.

 Prereqs: Senior Standing in Cybersecurity

+Credit arranged.
 Special topic courses in the subject are often offered to allow students to learn topics of current interest that are not covered in permanent courses in the corresponding subject.
 Special topic courses cover topics and have learning outcomes and required academic activities and deliverables that are specific to each course offering.
-Cybersecurity (CYB) special topic courses at the undergraduate level may be chosen as electives toward a Bachelor of Science (BS) in Cybersecurity (CYB), Computer Science (CYB), or Computer Engineering (CE) degree.
+Cybersecurity (CYB) special topic courses at the undergraduate level may be chosen as electives toward a Bachelor of Science (BS) in Cybersecurity (CYB), Computer Science (CS), or Computer Engineering (CE).
 For students in all colleges, some special topic courses may be used to complement a student’s interdisciplinary degree plan.
 Cybersecurity (CYB) special topic courses at the graduate level are usually used to complement the graduate study plan for students pursuing a Master’s (MS) or Doctoral degree (PhD) in Cybersecurity (CYB) or Computer Science (CS).
 They may also be used to complement graduate study plans for students in the College of Engineering or graduate students in other colleges pursuing a multidisciplinary graduate degree.
 Significant additional work and performance required for graduate-level credit.
+Typically Offered: Fall and Spring.

 Prereqs: Junior standing or graduate standing or instructor permission